 Chai Frappuccino

-Chai Frappuccino is a frozen drink made by blending ice, milk, homemade Frappuccino syrup, and store-bought chai tea concentrate.
-It’s topped off with freshly whipped cream and a dusting of ground cinnamon.
+This frozen drink is made by blending ice, milk, my homemade Frappuccino syrup, and store-bought chai concentrate.
+I even make my own fresh whipped cream that takes just a couple of minutes using a handheld milk frother.

 Note from Jee

-I recommend making a batch of the Frappuccino base syrup first, and use it to make Frappuccinos all week.
+I love chai, so it’s not surprising I love this frozen drink.
+Make the Frappuccino base syrup first, then use it to make Frappuccinos all week.

-I’ve save so much money and time by making these frozen drinks at home!
+As you can imagine, I’ve save so much money and time by making these frozen drinks at home.

 Ingredient Notes